 Enter the amount of the advance earned income credit (EIC) payments that you made to your employees.
 Eligible employees may choose to receive part of the EIC as an advance payment.
 Those who expect to have a qualifying child must give you a completed Form W-5 stating they expect to qualify for the EIC.
-Once the employee gives you a signed and completed Form W-5 you must make the advance EIC payments starting with the employee's next wage payment.
-Advance EIC payments are generally made from withheld federal income tax and employee and employer social security and Medicare taxes.
-See section 10 of Pub.
-15 (Circular E) and Pub.
-596, Earned Income
+Once the employee gives you

 If the amount of your advance EIC payments is more than your total taxes after adjustments (line 8) for the quarter, you may claim a refund of the overpayment or elect to have the credit applied to your return for the next quarter.
-Attach a statement to your Form 941 identifying the amount of excess payments and the pay periods in which you paid it.
-See section 10 of Pub.
-15 (Circular E).
+Attach a statement to Form 941 identifying the amount of excess payments and the pay periods in which you paid it.